Sup2point0/integrity/guides/complete-square/why.md

 ## Extrema

-When we have a quadratic in completed square form $a(x - p)^2 + q$, we can easily reduce its minimum (for a positive quadratic) or maximum (for a negative quadratic) value.
+When we have a quadratic in completed square form $a(x - p)^2 + q$, we can easily deduce its minimum (for a positive quadratic) or maximum (for a negative quadratic) value.

 Let’s consider $a > 0$, so we’d like to find the minimum of a positive quadratic.